 The run from Block Island to Montauk is a short one (25 miles, 3 hours), and it was a beautiful, clear day.
 We pulled into the Montauk Yacht Club, on Star Island in Lake Montauk, at 12:15 pm, which gave us plenty of time to hop on our bikes and explore.

 We loved staying at the Yacht Club.
 When we were in Montauk with the boys we stayed at the Montauk Yacht Basin, which is closer to the wharf and inlet.
-However, when we were there 14 years ago the facilities were mediocre, and in researching stops here, we read that it’s continued to go downhill.
+However, when we were there 14 years ago the facilities were mediocre, and in researching marinas here, we read that it’s continued to go downhill.
 The Yacht Club staff and dock hands in particular, are great.
-The facility is beautiful, with two outdoor pools and one indoor (happy co-captain had the pool to herself in the morning).
+The facility is beautiful, with two outdoor pools and one indoor (happy co-captain had the pool to herself in the mornings).
 There is a small beach with free paddle boards, and several restaurants and bars.
 And, they have a free shuttle into downtown Montauk, so we were able to run a few errands and provision.

 The activity in and and around the Yacht Club is extremely entertaining!
 There is a small airport just east of Star island, and there is a ton of small craft traffic, largely sea planes (which I learned also have landing gear for dirt, not just water!
 Duh.) .
 Several excursion boats leave from Lake Montauk, and being on the T dock, we had a prime view of all the boat traffic.
-We especially liked the sailboat with all of the bean bag chairs on the deck for seating.
+We especially liked the tour sailboat with all of the bean bag chairs on the deck for seating.

 And then….there are the huge fishing boats and yachts.
 Some with some pretty crazy names.